Drupal 9 – What’s New, Why to Upgrade, How to Prepare & More

 Keep Your Modules Up-to-Date

 Just like keeping the Core up-to-date, be sure to keep your active module up-to-date as well.
 This will ensure that you won’t lose your active modules when Drupal 9 releases.
-You can find the modules which might be deprecated here.

 Keep the Contributed Modules Up to Date